lmullen/lincolnmullen.com/source/_posts/2013-06-16-mapping-catholic-dioceses-over-time.markdown

 categories:
 - demographics-of-religion
 - R-language
+- history
 ---

+**Update:** I've made better maps of these dioceses in [this post][].

 It's well known among American religious historians that the first Catholic diocese in the United States was the diocese of Baltimore, erected in 1789 under Bishop John Carroll.
 What I didn't know was how Catholic dioceses spread across the United States, and how U.S. dioceses related to Canadian and Mexican dioceses.
 So I gathered data on Catholic dioceses in the [United States][], [Canada][], and [Mexico][], and [mapped][] their spread across North America over time.
 Below are maps of 356 North American dioceses by decade, with brief comments on the nineteenth-century maps about what they reveal about U.S. Catholicism.

 A few general comments: A map of Catholic dioceses is not, of course, a map of Catholics.
 The institution lags behind people.
 Nevertheless, I